Montserrat-Anguera/escapegenecalculator/README.md

 ## Introduction

 This code was provided to me by Sarah Pyfrom.
+Original author was Zachary Beetham.
 It takes tsv files from `data/read_counts` as input and outputs a variety of csv files.
 Implementation is based on this paper by Joel Berletch et al.:

 ```
 Berletch JB, Ma W, Yang F, Shendure J, Noble WS, Disteche CM, et al. (2015) Escape from X Inactivation Varies in Mouse Tissues.
 PLoS Genet 11(3): e1005079. doi:10.1371/journal.pgen.1005079